 Scans Appointments and Antenatal Clinic Appointments

-Guidance for people visiting the Special Care Baby Unit
+Visiting the Special Care Baby Unit

 We welcome parents and siblings at any time, day or night.

 Please ring the buzzer to enter the Unit, and remove outdoor clothing.

 Everyone should wash their hands with soap and water, apply alcohol gel and a surgical facemask before entering the nursery.

 You are welcome to take photos of your baby but please do not answer your mobile phone in the nursery.

 Well, supporting adults may visit between 2pm- 7.30pm.

 The only children to visit should be baby’s brothers and sisters.
 Children under 12 years of age can be in addition to 2 adults at the cotside.